-With Seattle on the ‘front lines’ of COVID-19 epidemic, University of Washington lab given emergency approval to test for coronavirus
+University of Washington gets emergency green light to test for coronavirus

 To combat the national shortage of diagnostic tests for the new coronavirus, SARS-CoV-2, the Federal Drug Administration (FDA) gave emergency authorization to the University of Washington to test patient specimens provided by physicians and health care providers, according to two UW scientists involved in developing the test and ensuring its accuracy.

-The UW’s Virology Laboratory has the capacity to dramatically speed up the time it takes to determine if someone has the virus.
+The UW’s virology laboratory has the capacity to dramatically speed up the time it takes to determine if someone has the virus.

 State Department of Health (DOH) officials had earlier acknowledged a problem with the federally approved testing kits initially supplied last month to state public health laboratories across the nation.
 Those problems stymied testing for — and recognition of — the virus’s spread in Washington.